mongodb/specifications/source/crud/crud.rst

 =======

 * 2017-06-29: Remove requirement of using OP_KILL_CURSOR to kill cursors.
+* 2017-06-27: Added arrayFilters to UpdateOptions and FindOneAndUpdateOptions.
 * 2017-06-26: Added FAQ entry for omission of save method.
 * 2017-01-09: Removed modifiers from FindOptions and added in all options.
 * 2017-01-09: Changed the value type of FindOptions.skip and FindOptions.limit to Int64 with a note related to calculating batchSize for opcode writes.